daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

         ZH        ZL
     00000110  11101001

 And what does that mean?
-According to the datasheet this means that we want to read the second byte of the page (because the least significant bit has a value of `1``) and we want to read/write that byte in the page with address ``000001101110100``, namely, ``0x374``.
+According to the datasheet this means that we want to read the second byte of the page (because the least significant bit has a value of ``1``) and we want to read/write that byte in the page with address ``000001101110100``, namely, ``0x374``.
 That's definitely not what we wanted at the beginning!
 This sample code is actually reading the page at address ``0x374`` and not the page you want.
 So how do you read the correct page?
 What we need to do is load the address of our page beginning at the second least significant bit of the ``Z`` register, thus releasing the first bit to indicate which byte we want to read.
-There is a very simple way to do this: Just multiply by the page address by ``2``, before loading the ``Z`` register.
+There is a very simple way to do this: Just multiply the page address by ``2``, before loading the ``Z`` register.
 Let's look at the same example as above, but now written properly.

 .. code-block:: asm